 7 Of The Best Raw Denim Brands

 Founded in 1997 by Jonny Johansson, Acne Studios (“Ambition to Create Novel Expressions”) offers high-end denim in rich colours with premium metal hardware.
-Its “1996 Rigid” jeans are cut for comfort with a roomy straight-leg fit from raw denim that’ll age and break in nicely over time.
+Its Max Slim and North Slim jeans feature a smart, streamlined fit that are ideal for smart-casual looks and are crafted from raw denim that’ll age and break in nicely over time.